Ya-lin/DAE-vs-CAE/README.md

 Applying AE in any application, we have to restrict the model in some way such that it does not learn the identity function.

 ### Bottleneck autoencoders
 The simplest approach to restrict the mode is using a narrow bottleneck layer, i.e., $`d< D`$.
+The bottleneck autoencoders extract salient features, typically for dimensionality reduction.
+Autoencoders with nonlinear encoder functions $`g`$ and nonlinear decoder functions $`h`$ can thus learn a more powerful nonlinear generalization of PCA.
+Unfortunatly, if the encoder and decoder are allowed too much capacity, the autoencoder can learn to perform copying task without extracting useful information about the distribution of the data.
+Theoretically, one could imagine that an autoencoder with a one-dimensional code but a very powerful nonlinear encoder could learn to represent each training example $`\mathbf{x}_i`$ with the code $`i`$.
+The decoder could learn to map these integer indices back to the values of specific training examples.
+These specific scenario does not occur in practice, but it illustrates clearly that a bottleneck trained to perform the copying task can fail to learn anything useful about the dataset if the capacity of the autoencoder is allowed to become too great.

 ### Denoising autoencoders (DAEs)